bocoup/jqfundamentals.com/content/javascript-basics/index.md

       border: '1px solid blue'
     });

 As far as `this`, jQuery tends to take control over its meaning.
 In the case of [event handlers](/chapter/events), `this` will refer to the element to which you bound the handler; in the case of [iterating over a set of elements in a selection](/chapter/jquery-basics#explicit-iteration), `this` will refer to the current element in the iteration.
-You shouldn't need to worry about understanding `this` too much during your initial learning -- it's just a good thing to keep in mind as your learning continues.
+You shouldn't need to worry about understanding `this` too much during your initial learning &mdash; it's just a good thing to keep in mind as your learning continues.

 #### Further reading